Understanding DSLR Lenses

-Another important lens that photographers need to focus on in their endeavour of understanding DSLR lenses is the wide angle lenses.
-This type of lenses has shorter focal length which is 28mm or less.
-It is very suitable for documentary type of photography or if you want to capture landscapes.
+Another important lens that photographers need to focus on in their endeavor of understanding DSLR lenses is the wide angle lenses.
+This type of lenses has a shorter focal length which is 28mm or less.
+It is very suitable for a documentary type of photography or if you want to capture landscapes.

-Another famous lens is telephoto lens.
+Another famous lens is the telephoto lens.
 The focal length in telephoto lenses is usually around 100mm to 300mm.
-It is suitable to be used in sports events, while taking scenery of wildlife or for portrait photography sessions.
+It is suitable to be used for sports events while taking scenery of wildlife or for portrait photography sessions.